TikTokers Are Putting Ice in Their Vaginas—Here's Why

 "The pH of water is about seven, and the pH of the vagina is about four.
 Very different, and that could throw things off," said Staci Tanouye, M.D., a board-certified OB-GYN, in a TikTok video.
 "So it will not help with infections, and could put you at risk for even more."

 In other words, as you've probably heard many times before: Don't believe everything you hear on the internet.
-But if you're going to try it, Cooper recommends adding lube first to reduce the risks of chilling your nether region.
+But if you're going to try it, Cooper recommends adding lube first to reduce the risks of chilling your vagina.

 How to actually get those benefits